secmancer/sec-notes-repo/HTB Academy/Information Security Foundations/10. Introduction to Active Directory/Active Directory Overview/Active Directory Research Over The Years.md

 - **2013**
   - **Responder Tool**: Released by Laurent Gaffie, it remains a key tool for network poisoning and SMB relay attacks in AD environments.

-#### **Conclusion**
-AD continues to present a vast and complex attack surface, with new vulnerabilities and tools emerging regularly.
-Staying updated with the latest research, tools, and techniques is critical for both securing AD and conducting penetration tests to uncover potential weaknesses before attackers do.